-- Arizona College of Nursing permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 (a "certificate of eligibility" can also include a "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website - eBenefits or a VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates: - The date on which payment from VA is made to the institution.
+- Arizona College of Nursing permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 (a "certificate of eligibility" can also include a "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website - eBenefits or a VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates: - 1.
+The date on which payment from VA is made to the institution.

-- 2. 90 days after the date Arizona College of Nursing certifies tuition and fees following the receipt of the certificate of eligibility. - Arizona College of Nursing ensures it will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities or the requirement that a covered individual borrow additional funds on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.

-NOTE: A covered Individual is any individual who is entitled A covered individual is any Individual wind is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment or chapter 33, Post-9/11 GI Bill benefits.
-GI Bill is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. overnment website at hower benefits valory (gibill). government website at www.benefits.va.gov/qibill.
+- 90 days after the date Arizona College of Nursing certifies tuition and fees following the receipt of the certificate of eligibility. - Arizona College of Nursing ensures it will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities or the requirement that a covered individual borrow additional funds on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33. - NOTE: A covered Individual is any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment or chapter 33, Post-9/11 GI Bill\ benefits.
+GI Bill\ is a registered trademark of the U.S. Department of Veterans.
+Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.